hsp-iit/hsp-land-annotation-tool/README.md

 ## Repositories to install

 To make use of all the functionalities available, the user should get and install the repositories listed below.

+Make sure that all the repositories are cloned and installed within the same root folder, e.g. `/home/user/source`.

 - **Segmentation**
   - Segment Anything [REPO](https://github.com/facebookresearch/segment-anything) - [PAPER](https://arxiv.org/abs/2304.02643)